Munna8383/journey-junction-client/README.md

 # Journey Junction

-A online website where people rent residential houses.
+A online website where people explore different Spots.

 ## Requirement and Subcategory: